-Propylene glycol is a controversial additive used to help preserve the moisture content in many dog foods.
+Propylene glycol is a controversial additive that’s used to help retain the moisture content in some commercial dog foods.

-You may already recognize this chemical by its more “infamous” use: as the key component in newer automotive antifreeze.
+You may already recognize this chemical for its more common use — as the key component in newer automotive antifreeze.

-Yet because of its proven ability to cause a serious type of blood disease — Heinz body anemia — propylene glycol has been banned by the FDA for use in cat food.
+Yet because of its proven ability to cause a serious type of blood disease in some animals — Heinz body anemia — propylene glycol has been banned by the FDA for use in cat food.